oozsoy/oozsoy.github.io/_posts/2022-06-25-random_walk.md

 \end{equation}
 $$

-Eq. \eqref{lprd} expresses one of the fundamental points we advertised at the begining of this post, namely the standard deviation of the logarithm of the price movements (or the square root of its variance) proportional to the square root of time!
+Eq. \eqref{lprd} expresses one of the fundamental points we advertised at the beginning of this post, namely the standard deviation of the logarithm of the price movements (or the square root of its variance) proportional to the square root of time!

 Thanks to the self-similarity property of random walks, all infinitesimal changes in the logarithm of the price of an asset, over an infinitesimal time interval $\Delta t \to \mathrm{d} t$ is also normally distributed with a mean zero and variance given by: